dmbarbour/wikilon/docs/AcidStateReplacement.md

 * **TX** - persistent STM ref, no checkpoint... unsuitable
 * **berkeley db** - key-value store, ACID, memcache

 Both **TCache** and **berkeley db** seem to be viable options.
-Of these, I think **berkeley db** may be the better choice, having a highly proven scalability.
-My intuition is that TCache code isn't very robust, and the IResource model should offer a better separation between data type and storage.
+Of these, I think **berkeley db** may be the better choice, having a highly proven robustness, performance, and scalability.
+My impression (from the multitude of spelling errors) is that TCache code isn't very robust, and the IResource model should offer a better separation between data type and storage.

 Potentially, I could use TCache backed above BDB.
 OTOH, it isn't clear to me that this would offer any significant advantages.
 It might be worth emulating the cache from TCache, however, so I can reuse parsings?
 I'll need to think about it.

-The **berkeley db** option is undoubtedly robust, fast, and scalable.

-Nested transactions, supported by both BDB and STM (via `orElse`), should be useful for `{try}`-like behaviors in imperative code.
+Nested transactions are also a useful feature.
+They can allow me to `{try}` a behavior without fully committing to it, i.e. failure as undo, which could greatly simplify reasoning about partial failure and system consistency.
+Both BDB and STM can support this.

+## BDB

+For BDB, I'll want to use the following flags:

+        DB_CREATE, DB_REGISTER, DB_RECOVER  (get started and recover if needed)
+        DB_THREAD, DB_INIT_LOCK, DB_INIT_LOG, DB_INIT_MPOOL, DB_INIT_TXN (subsystems)
+        (no logging flags)

+        DB_MULTIVERSION (copy-on-write, reduces risk of deadlock)
+        DB_TXN_SNAPSHOT (but only for read-only transactions)

+Also, I might want to relax durability, using explicit `sync` a few seconds after a transaction.

 # Streaming Databases